X

 The Importance of Clearing Cache in Linux

-Clearing the cache in Linux can occasionally be useful when a system is passing performance issues, similar to when a process consumes too important memory or when the cache uses too important fragment space.
+Clearing the cache in Linux can occasionally be useful when a system is passing performance issues, similar to when a linux os process consumes too important memory or when the cache uses too important fragment space.
 In similar cases, clearing the cache can help to free up memory and ameliorate system performance.

 Clearing the cache is only sometimes necessary or advised because the Linux kernel is built to manage memory and cache efficiently.
 Nonetheless, emptying the cache occasionally may be beneficial.